umstek/handpicked/software.md

 ## Reverse dictionary

-1. <https://wantwords.net/>: an opensource reverse dictionary based on [Multi-channel Reverse Dictionary Model](https://github.com/thunlp/WantWords)
+1. [WantWords](https://wantwords.net): an opensource reverse dictionary based on [Multi-channel Reverse Dictionary Model](https://github.com/thunlp/WantWords) but probably now you can just use ChatGPT.